scottgigawatt/duplex/README.md

 # Duplex 📺🚀

-Welcome to Duplex — your backstage pass to running a star-studded Plex Media Server on Synology NAS!
+Welcome to Duplex—your backstage pass to running a star-studded Plex Media Server on Synology NAS!
 Think of it as your assistant director for managing all the Docker magic behind your media empire. 🎬

 ## Overview 📋
 >
 > ☠️ **Rumor has it there's hidden treasure in these waters...** [🦜🏴‍☠️](config/plundarr/README.md)

 The `docker-compose.yml` script sets the scene for running your Plex Media Server on Synology NAS.
-It's like having a sitcom cast of helpful apps for metadata, cleaning, monitoring, and auto-updating — always ready for their cue.
+It's like having a sitcom cast of helpful apps for metadata, cleaning, monitoring, and auto-updating—always ready for their cue.

 For a deeper dive into the Docker Compose configuration, check out the Docker Compose file in this repository.